-- 1. With respect to overpayments by UHA to providers, UHA will document identification methods as well as timeframes and will retain such records of overpayments in accordance with policy CO23 Record Retention and Destruction.
-This will include maintaining documentation for payment of recoveries of overpayments to the State in situations where UHA is not permitted to retain some or all of the recoveries of overpayments (42 CFR § 438.608(d)). - a.
-This provision does not apply to any amount of a recovery to be retained under False Claims Act cases or through other investigations. - 2.
-In the event an overpayment pertaining to capitation payments or other payments is identified as being fraudulent, a report will be made to OHA within 60 calendar days (42 CFR 438.608(d)). - a.
+- a.
+This provision does not apply to any amount of a recovery to be retained under False Claims Act cases or through other investigations. - 3.
+In the event an overpayment pertaining to capitation payments or other payments is identified during a PI audit as being fraudulent, a report will be made to OHA within 60 calendar days (42 CFR 438.608(d)). - a.
 In writing, network providers, subcontractors, and third-parties will notify UHA of discoveries of overpayments, including the reason for the overpayment, and will return overpayments to UHA within 60 calendar days after the date on which the overpayment was identified.
 Providers will be made aware of this process through UHA's education and training activities. - b.
 UHA will provide an annual report to the State as evidence of recoveries of payments. - c.
 UHA will retain such records of overpayments in accordance with policy CO23 Record Retention and Destruction.
-This will include maintaining documentation for payment of recoveries of overpayments to the State in situations where UHA is not permitted to retain some or all of the recoveries of overpayments. - 3.
+This will include maintaining documentation for payment of recoveries of overpayments to the State in situations where UHA is not permitted to retain some or all of the recoveries of overpayments. - 4.
 If identification of overpayment was the result of self-reporting to UHA by a provider, subcontractor, or third-party and regardless of whether the overpayment was the result of fraud, waste, or abuse, an accounting or system error it must be reported, as required under 42 CFR § 401.305, within 60 days of the identification of the overpayment to UHA. - a.
-UHA will then report any identified self-reported overpayment by provider, subcontractor, or third-party to OHA within 60 days (42 CFR § 401.305). - 4.
-If overpayment was identified by UHA as a result of an audit or investigation, the overpayment must be reported to OHA promptly, but in no event more than seven (7) days after identifying the overpayment. - 5.
+UHA will then report any identified self-reported overpayment by provider, subcontractor, or third-party to OHA within 60 days (42 CFR § 401.305). - 5.
+If overpayment was identified by UHA as a result of a PI audit or investigation, the overpayment must be reported to OHA promptly, but in no event more than seven (7) days after identifying the overpayment. - 6.
 Treatment of Provider Overpayment Recoveries Due to FWA - a.
-For investigations resulting in fraud referral to OHA and the Department of Justice MFCU (or both), UHA must obtain written consent from OHA prior to the initiation of any recovery due to fraud or potential fraud.
+For investigations resulting in fraud referral to OHA and the Department of Justice MFCU (or both), UHA must obtain written consent from OHA prior to the initiation of any recovery due to fraud or potential fraud. - b.
+UHA shall report all identified and recovered overpayments on the quarterly and annual Exhibit L report (i.e. L6), regardless of whether the overpayments were the results of self-reporting or result of a routine or planned PI audit or other review.
+UHA shall adjust, void or replace, as appropriate, each encounter claim to reflect the proper claim adjudication.

+did the Policy Name: Fraud, Waste, and Abuse

 Department: Compliance Policy Number: CO1

-Version: 13 Creation Date: 5/1/2013
+Version: 15 Creation Date: 5/1/2013

 Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

-11/4/20
+11/4/20, 1/5/22, 4/19/22